Behind every door is a story. And, every window a perspective.

 Like so many villages in Ireland, Ardmore Main Street lies at the heart of our community.
-Behind each doorway is an untold story of the generations who were born, worked and even died here.
-All these stories form our shared history that has gently evolved through the years.
-As you explore our beautiful Main Street remember that the street also stores the names if all that tranverse it.
+Behind each doorway is an untold story of the generations who were born, worked, and even died here.
+All these stories from our shared history that has gently evolved through the years.
+As you explore our beautiful Main Street remember that the street also stores the names if all that transverse it.
 Whether these names are past or present, resident or tourist they all combine and continue to shape our community.

 MAIN STREET, ARDMORE

 James T Quain 29 / 7 / 09

 A street may be defined as a broad road within a settlement and lined with houses on both sides.
 The word street is derived from the Latin strata meaning a paved way.
 Main Street is the principal street in Ardmore and defines the linear form of the village.
 It is in fact the only street – all the other ‘ways’ are roads and lanes.

 It seems that the term main street was an accepted statement of fact as there is no evidence that it was ever officially named.
 In Slater’s Directory of Munster (1895) the address of Michael Ahearn’s Hotel, Quinn’s Bakery, and the various grocers and publicans are all given as Main Street.
 The arrival of public utilities such as Water Supply and particularly Electricity in 1954 led to the appearance of many familiar items of street furniture including water pumps & troughs and street lighting.
 This all served to consolidate and enhance its position as the main street.